 As a Disney animated classic, this tale of unlikely romance is one of the sweetest stories we've ever seen.
 Even though it's quite a few years old, it's still entertaining to watch as the local animal pound tries to catch and lock up the once-spoiled Cocker Spaniel, Lady.
 She's soon rescued by a street-smart mutt named Tramp.
 They fall in love and return to Lady's home, where she discovers her human family ecstatic and relieved to welcome her and her new friend home.

 Tom Hanks plays an uptight detective named Scott Turner, who is desperate to leave his small town for a more exciting life in the city.
 But things change when his friend, who works at a junkyard, is found mysteriously murdered.

 The friend leaves his giant dog named Hooch in Scott's care, which is when he figures that the dog may be able to help him solve his former owner's murder.

 Isle of Dogs (2018)

 This star-packed Wes Anderson film—which features the voices of Bryan Cranston, Bill Murray, Greta Gerwig, and Frances McDormand, to name a few—follows the story of a boy who goes searching for his dog after the species has been banished to an island following an influenza outbreak.
 The story takes place in a futuristic and dystopian Japan, and its stop-motion animation gives it the whimsical quality that has made Anderson famous.

 A Dog's Purpose (2017)

-Based on a novel by W. Bruce Cameron and starring Dennis Quaid and KJ Apa, this fantasy film is based on a spirit that is continually reincarnated into various dogs and family lives.
-Through these different lifetimes and owners—some who are not all that great—the spirit learns that his life's purpose is to find people to love and to live in the moment.
+Based on a novel by W. Bruce Cameron and starring Dennis Quaid and KJ Apa, this fantasy film is based on a spirit that continually reincarnates into various dogs over the course of five generations.
+Through these different lifetimes, the spirit learns that his life's purpose is to find people to love and to live in the moment.
 In other words, this pick is a guaranteed tear-jerker.